Mon Repos Conservation Park Bundaberg

 • Bring a jumper or a wind cheater as it can be cold and windy on the beach at night.

-• Pack rain jackets as shelter is limited and umbrellas are not allowed on the beach.
+• Pack rain jackets as there is no shelter on the beach and umbrellas are not allowed on the beach.

-• Bring your own water bottle (a water refill station is provided at the Turtle Centre); face masks if desired for this close-proximity activity; and insect repellent.
+• Bring your own water bottle (a water refill station is provided at the Turtle Centre) and insect repellent.

 • Be prepared for a long wait in the Turtle Centre—turtle arrival time is unpredictable.